ucsc-cgp/cloud-billing-report/gcp/README.md

 You can then open the generated report in your browser.

-### Known bugs

-If the report service starts before the database service is finished starting, the script will fail and restart until it succeeds.
-Each restart downloads files from GCS, so be cognizant of this and kill it if it isn't working.

-This should only be a problem the first time the script is run, or if anonymous volumes are manually purged (as with `docker up --renew-anon-volumes`).

 ### Without docker-compose

 If you're installing without using Docker, you can install dependencies with